Neuropathy & Vein Disease

 When should I see a specialist for vein disease and neuropathy?

-See a vascular specialist or neurologist if you have:
+See a vascular specialist or neurologist if you experience:

 • Persistent leg pain, swelling, or visible vein issues